The Spring Standards: Members

-Recording
+Recordings

 The Spring Standards released their first EP No One Will Know in July 2008 which was co-produced by Rhett Miller of Old 97s and engineered by Kieran Kelly of The Buddy Project.
-The self-released EP found mild success in the North East leading to an appearance on Late Night with Conan O'Brien.
+The self-released EP found mild success in the Northeast, leading to an appearance on Late Night with Conan O'Brien.
 On April 13, 2010, they self-released their first full-length album Would Things Be Different produced by Bryce Goggin (Pavement, Phish, The Apples in Stereo).

-The Spring Standards returned to the studio in early 2011 to record a double EP entitled yellow//gold, released on May 1st, 2012.
+They returned to the studio in early 2011 to record a double EP entitled yellow//gold, released on May 1, 2012.
 The record was produced by Dan Molad.

-On December 26th, 2012, The Spring Standards recorded audio and video at their fifth annual Boxing Day concert at the Arden Club Gild Hall, Arden, Delaware.
+On December 26, 2012, they recorded audio and video at their fifth annual Boxing Day concert at the Arden Club Gild Hall, Arden, Delaware.
 The project was funded by a Kickstarter campaign.
 The album Live from Delaware was released on May 21, 2013.